Shariq-ah/Loan-Approval/README.md

 • If the applicant is not likely to repay the loan, i.e. he/she is likely to default, then approving the loan may lead to a financial loss for the company

-The given data contains the information about past loan applicants and whether they ‘defaulted’4 or not.
+The given dataset contains the information about past loan applicants and whether they ‘defaulted’4 or not.
 The aim is to identify patterns which indicate if a person is likely to default, which may be used for taking actions such as denying the loan, reducing the amount of loan, lending (to risky applicants) at a higher interest rate, etc.

 In this case study, I used EDA to understand how consumer attributes and loan attributes influence the tendency of default.